alenperic/Phishing-Kits-Directory-Indicators/README.md

-# Phishing Directory Paths List - Revised Edition
+# Phishing Directory Paths Indicators

 ## Overview
 This repository contains a revised and cleaned-up version of the phishing directory paths list, originally curated by Alan Neilan (GitHub username: ANeilan).
 The primary objective of this revision is to reduce false positives, making the list more effective and reliable for identifying phishing-related activities.